New to billing and payments? Start with the basics.

 o Direct deposit to a U.S. checking or savings account is the University's preferred method for issuing stipends to all students.
 This saves the time of picking up and processing a paper check, and makes the funds available much sooner.
 Learn how to enroll (https://sfs.columbia.edu/direct-deposit).

 o In order for a stipend payment to be disbursed via direct deposit in a particular term, students must already be registered for that term when payment is initially processed.
-Otherwise, the stipend will be processed as a paper check.

 Update home address in PAC: